 There are a number of different steps you can take to stay ahead of halitosis and having your breath smell sweet for good.
 First, make sure you are taking top notch care of your dental hygiene, as forgetting to brush, floss, and rinse will put you quickly down the path towards chronic bad breath.
 On top of basic care, avoid pungent foods like garlic whenever possible.
 These odors linger, and even brushing and using mouthwash does little more than cover up the smell for a little.
 Eating less harsh and offensive foods, like mint or fresh fruit, will gradually make your breath much more pleasant to be around.

-If you live in the Grand Prairie, Alberta area and have been suffering through chronic halitosis for a while now, contact Northern Dental Centre today at 780-532-1786 to set up an appointment to get rid of your bad breath for good so you can feel comfortable getting up close and personal with people again.
+If you live in the Grande Prairie, Alberta area and have been suffering through chronic halitosis for a while now, contact Northern Dental Centre today at 780-532-1786 to set up an appointment to get rid of your bad breath for good so you can feel comfortable getting up close and personal with people again.

 How can we help?